dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 **Parameters**

-`result` : A `DSNormalizedImagesResult` object as a normalized image result.
+`result` : A [`DSNormalizedImagesResult`]({{site.ddn_ios_api}}normalized-images-result.html) object as a normalized image result.

 ### onParsedResultsReceived

-The method for monitoring the output of `DSParsedResult`.
+The callback triggered when parsed results are available, occurring each time an image finishes its processing.
+This callback is used for handling results that have been parsed into a structured format by Dynamsoft Code Parser.

 <div class="sample-code-prefix"></div>
 >- Objective-C